-I have been working on the balance piece over the last weeks.
+I have been working on the balance piece over the last few weeks.
 I started by making the scale that runs along the top of the balance.
 For this I used a 1 inch by 0.09 inch brass strip cut to length.

 Using the mill I was able to accurately mark 20 locations along the bar.

 There are ten marks each away from the center.
 The two outside marks will be directly over the pans when they are hung on the balance.
 A 0.1 gram weight resting on the top of the beam will add 0.01 grams per marker when it is slid along the balance.
-If slid to the right it will subtract 0.01 grams per mark.
+If slid to the other way it will subtract 0.01 grams per mark.

 A 1/4 inch by 1/4 inch brass rod was cut to length and will serve as a support for the bottom of the scale.

 The base was milled to fit the scale section.